Time delay estimation in unresolved lensed quasars: Introduction

 \section{Introduction}

-It is well known that the Hubble parameter $H_0$ quantifies the current expansion rate of the universe.
-However, measurements of $H_0$ from different observations have led to a tension on its estimated value.
-In particular, early universe (EU) observations \cite{planck} have measured $H_0 = 67.4 \pm 0.5$ km s$^{-1}$ Mpc$^{-1}$, whereas, late universe (LU) observations \cite{cepheid_H0} give $H_0 = 74.03 \pm 1.42$ km s$^{-1}$ Mpc$^{-1}$, resulting in a tension of about $4.4\sigma$. \\ As firstly pointed out in Ref. \cite{Refsdal1964}, time-delay cosmography offers an alternative way of determining the Hubble parameter by measuring the time delay ($\Delta T$) between multiple images of a gravitationally lensed quasars (GLQs).
-The time delay is related to the Hubble parameter as $H_0 \propto 1/\Delta T$.
-The most relevant results obtained via time-delay cosmography come from the H0LiCOW collaboration \cite{H0licow_XIII}, who found $H_0 = 73.3_{-1.8}^{+1.7}$ km s$^{-1}$ Mpc$^{-1}$ from a sample of six GLQs monitored by the COSMOGRAIL project \cite{Cosmograil2020}.
-This result, combined with the other LU observations \cite{cepheid_H0}, enhances the $H_0$ tension up to $5.3\sigma$.
-However, a more recent analysis of 40 strong gravitational lenses, from TDCOSMO+SLACS \cite{tdcosmo}, has found $H_0 = 67.4_{-3.2}^{+4.1}$ km s$^{-1}$ Mpc$^{-1}$, relaxing the Hubble tension and demonstrating the importance of a deep understanding of the mass density profiles of the lenses.
-In this context, further studies are needed for a more precise estimation of the Hubble parameter. \\ To this extent, the fractional error on $H_0$, for an ensemble of $N$ GLQs, is related to the uncertainties in the time-delay estimation $\sigma_{\Delta T}$, line-of-sight convergence $\sigma_{\rm los}$ and lens surface density $\sigma_{\braket{k}}$ as \cite{Tie_2017}:
+The Hubble parameter $H_0$, quantifying the current expansion rate of the universe, is a major component of cosmological models, which can then be tested by its determination.
+To date, measurements of $H_0$ from different observations have led to a tension on its estimated value.
+In particular, early universe observations of the CMB anisotropies \citep[e.g., from the Planck satellite,][]{planck} have measured $H_0 = 67.4 \pm 0.5$ km s$^{-1}$ Mpc$^{-1}$, whereas late universe probes such as the distance ladder \citep{cepheid_H0} give $H_0 = 74.03 \pm 1.42$ km s$^{-1}$ Mpc$^{-1}$, resulting in a tension of about $4.4\sigma$ \citep{DiValentino, Beenakker, Verde}.
+As firstly pointed out by \cite{Refsdal1964}, an additional method to determine $H_0$ is time-delay cosmography, which exploits that fact that the time delay ($\Delta T$) between multiple images of gravitationally lensed quasars (GLQs) is directly related to the Hubble parameter.
+The most relevant results obtained via time-delay cosmography come from the H0LiCOW collaboration \citep{H0licow_XIII}, who has found $H_0 = 73.3_{-1.8}^{+1.7}$ km s$^{-1}$ Mpc$^{-1}$ from a sample of six GLQs monitored by the COSMOGRAIL project \citep{Cosmograil2020}.
+This result, combined with the other late universe observations \citep{cepheid_H0}, enhances the $H_0$ tension up to $5.3\sigma$.
+However, a more recent analysis of 40 strong gravitational lenses, from TDCOSMO+SLACS \citep{tdcosmo}, has found $H_0 = 67.4_{-3.2}^{+4.1}$ km s$^{-1}$ Mpc$^{-1}$, relaxing the tension and demonstrating the importance of a better understanding of the mass density profiles of the lenses.
+In this context, further studies including more objects are needed for a more precise estimation of the $H_0$ parameter \citep{tdcosmoV}.
+The fractional error on $H_0$ for an ensemble of $N$ GLQs is related to the uncertainties in the time-delay measurement, $\sigma_{\Delta T}$, line-of-sight convergence, $\sigma_{\rm los}$, and lens surface density, $\sigma_{[k]}$, as \citep{Tie_2017}: